Ullaakut/nmap/README.md

 - [x] Run a nmap scan asynchronously.
 - [x] Scan progress may be piped.
 - [x] Write the nmap output to a given file while also parsing it to the struct.
-- [x] Stream the nmap output to an `io.Writer` while also parsing it to the struct.
+- [x] Stream the nmap output to an `io.Writer` interface while also parsing it to the struct.
 - [x] Functionality to show local interfaces and routes.

 ## Simple example